 Check the cable installation and ensure the following are in accordance with the approved shop drawings.

-- Spacing between cables is as per approved drawings and specifications.
+- Ensure spacing between cables is as per approved drawings and specifications.

-- Cable identification and labeling as per schedules.
+- Check cable identification and labeling as per schedules.

 - Bending radius is as per manufacturer recommendations